razab87/rasFarmingCanning/README.md

 When playing the game on steam, you can install the mod by simply subscribing to it in the workshop.

 Manual installation:
-1. Download the most recent version of the mod from the "Releases" section.
+1. Download the above .zip file.
-2. Extract the .zip folder.
+2. Extract the .zip.
 3. From the extracted file, copy the folder "rasFarmingCanning" from rasProfessions_[version]/Contents/mods/ to your Zomboid/mods folder.